Come on out to the Brooktondale Farmers Market on Saturdays (not Thursdays!) from 10 am to 1 pm, from June until the end of September.

 The wearing of masks is optional — if you have not been vaccinated (or if you live in a household where others are not vaccinated) please use appropriate caution.

 - R&C’s Produce: cage-free eggs, beautiful hanging baskets, great deals on veggies and fruit

-- SoapMamaLamb (with Andrea) out of Dryden NY: Handcrafted artisan soaps, bath bombs, foot bombs, shower steamers, washcloth soap savers (plain for adults, and fun monster ones for kids), body butter and lip balm.
+- SoapMamaLamb (with Andrea Lamb) out of Dryden NY: Handcrafted artisan soaps, bath bombs, foot bombs, shower steamers, washcloth soap savers (plain for adults, and fun monster ones for kids), body butter and lip balm.
 She also carries black walnut soap dishes made by Patrick Hunter in Lansing, loofah sponges from Mayor Potencial out of Marathon, and mask ear-saver straps 3D printed by her son.
-Website: SoapMamaLamb – customers can place an order for market pick up.
+Website: SoapMamaLamb

-- The Snow Farm Creamery (from Jean and Aaron Snow): Locally made cheese.
-Feta is a definite from June, Gouda, Baby Swiss and probably Cheddar will be available later in the season. website is snowfarmcreamery.com FB is Snow Farm Creamery.
+- The Snow Farm Creamery (from Jean and Aaron Snow): Locally made cheese. website is snowfarmcreamery.com FB is Snow Farm Creamery.
 Aaron’s email is firstname.lastname@example.org and his phone is 607-351-4024

 These folks are the backbone of our beautiful market.
 Other farmers and crafters may be joining us as the season progresses.
 Interested?
-Please contact the Farmers Market coordinator, Barbara Perrone, at Brooktondalefarmersmarket @gmail.com.
+Please contact the Farmers Market coordinator, Emily Adams, at email@example.com.